Join our next Thommen Talk Series Webinar about the “Socket Shield Technique” on July 9th (In German only).

 Thursday, July 9th, 2020 at 18:00pm CEST - Socket Shield Technique: Can it work?
 Speaker: Dr. C. Andreoni and Dr. T. Meier.

-Missing teeth are replaced for functional (chewing, talking), esthetic (appearance) and health reasons (breaking up food to ensure good digestion).
+Missing teeth are replaced for functional (talking, smiling and eating), esthetic (appearance) and health reasons (breaking up food to ensure good digestion).
 The choice of tooth replacement depends on the position in the mouth, the condition of the neighboring teeth and, most of all, the number of missing teeth.

-There are several options for tooth replacement: full removable dentures, a fixed bridge or single implants.
-Conventional bridges or prostheses are fixed on existing teeth, but requires the grinding of healthy teeth.
-Implants feature the big advantage that existing teeth will be preserved in their functionality and esthetics.
-Additionally, bridges and prostheses can be fixed to implants more securely, offering more safety and comfort.
+There are several options for tooth replacement: removable dentures, a fixed bridge or single implant placement therapy.
+Conventional bridges or prostheses are fixed on existing teeth, but requires the reduction of healthy tooth structure.
+Implants allow for existing teeth to be preserved in terms of functionality and esthetics.

-The conventional treatment of dental gaps with a bridge requires the grinding of healthy neighboring teeth to securely anchor the new tooth.
-With this method, valuable healthy tooth matter is lost.
-If the gap from the missing teeth is too large or the dentition has too few teeth to fill the gaps for fixing a bridge, the only possibility is to make use of a partial prosthesis.
-Conventional partial prostheses are fixed using visible braces to existing teeth.
-Conventional complete prostheses, or dentures, are worn if all natual teeth are missing.
+The conventional treatment of missing teeth with a bridge requires the grinding of healthy neighboring teeth to securely anchor the new tooth.
+With this approach, healthy tooth structure is lost.
+If the gap from the missing tooth is too large or the dentition is missing too many teeth to attach a bridge, the only option is a partial prosthesis.
+Conventional complete prostheses, or dentures, are worn in place of all missing teeth.

-Using an implant provides significant advantages compared to conventional dentures.
-Gaps are not taken care of by grinding neighboring teeth in order to fix a bridge or visible braces.
-The implant is simply positioned where the gap is.
+Using an implant provides significant advantages over conventional dentures.
+Instead of grinding neighboring teeth, the implant is simply positioned where the gap is.

-Thanks to its fixed anchoring, the implant can function effortlessly as a natural tooth.
+Thus, the implant can function effortlessly like a natural tooth.